bespoken/bespoken-docs/dashboard/test-suites.md

 **Clone to Different Project**

-Also on the test suite menu, you'll see a "Clone to project" option that is used to clone your test suite in other project.
-This is useful when you have a test suite that you can use as a base for a new one.
-It will copy all the tests within it, as well as its configurations.
-The new test suite will have the same name plus a number for each copy you create.
+Similarly, the "Clone to project" option is used to clone your test suite in a different project than the current one.

 1. Click the **three-dot menu** on any test suite
 2. Select **"Clone to Project"**